giowe/api-tester/README.md

   verbose: true
 }
 ```
-The function will return a Promise that is executed when all tests are finished.
+The function will return a Promise that is resolved when all tests are finished.

 ##### Example: